WillemPaling/RAA/README.md

 Authorisation can be done using the legacy auth method (username:company + shared secret), or using the newer OAUTH method.
 Either is fine, but ultimately you should move towards using the OAUTH method, as the legacy auth method is deprecated.

 ##### Using OAUTH
 First you will need to create an application in the [Adobe Dev Center](https://developer.omniture.com/en_US/devcenter).
 The application name can be whatever you want.
-The redirect URI should be *http://localhost:1410*.
+The redirect URI should be left blank.

 This will provide you with a identifier and secret that you can use to access the Adobe Analytics API.